 Allegedly, there are over 12.000 so called predatory journals out there.
 Instead of supporting readers and science, these journals serve their own economic interests first and at best offer dubious merits for scholars.
 We believe that scholars working in any academic discipline have a professional interest and a responsibility to keep track of these journals.
 It is our job to warn the young or inexperienced of journals where a publication or editorship could be detrimental to their career and science is not served.
 We have seen “predatory” publishing take off in a big way and noticed how colleagues start to turn up in the pages of some of these journals.
 While many have assumed that this phenomenon mainly is a problem for low status universities, there are strong indications that predatory publishing is a part of a major trend towards the industrialization of misconduct and that it affects many top-flight research institutions (see Priyanka Pulla: “In India, elite institutes in shady journals”, Science 354(6319): 1511-1512).
 This trend, referred to by some as the dark side of publishing, needs to be reversed.

 Thus we published this blog post in 2016.
-This is our second annual update (the first version can be found here).
+This is our third annual update (the first version can be found here).
 At first, we relied heavily on the work of Jeffrey Beall, a librarian at the University of Colorado, who run blacklists of “potential, possible, or probable” predatory publishers and journals.
 His lists have since been removed although they live on in new form (anonymous) at the Stop predatory journals site (SPJ) and they can also be found archived.
-These lists were not, however, the final say on the matter, as it is impossible for one person to judge reliably actors in every academic discipline.
+The latest effort to create a thorough blacklist comes from Cabells, who distinguish around 70 different unacceptable violations and employs a whole team reviewing journals.
+These lists are not, however, the final say on the matter, as it is impossible for one person or a limited group to judge reliably actors in every academic discipline.
 Moreover, since only questionable journals are listed, the good journals must be found elsewhere.

 It is of prime importance to list the journals that are potentially or possibly predatory or of such a low quality that it might be dishonoring to engage with them.
-We have listed all 39 of them (up with three from last year, although some are presently not responsive) alphabetically and provided both the homepage URL and links to any professional discussion of these journals that we have found (which most often alerted us to their existence in the first place).
+We have listed all 50 of them alphabetically (eleven new entries for 2019, two have ceased operation and been removed), and provided both the homepage URL and links to any professional discussion of these journals that we have found (which most often alerted us to their existence in the first place).

 Each of these journals asks scholars for manuscripts from, or claims to publish papers in bioethics or related areas (such as practical philosophy).
 They have been reviewed by the authors of this blog post as well as by a group of reference scholars that we have asked for advice on the list.
 Those journals listed have unanimously been agreed are journals that – in light of the criticism put forth and the quality we see – we would not deem acceptable for us to publish in.
 Typical signs as to why a journal could fall in this category, such as extensive spamming, publishing in almost any subject, or fake data being included on the website etc., are listed here: